 Judging Others Doesn’t Define Them, It Defines You

-If you wouldn't want others to do the same to you, you shouldn't make judgments about people without giving them a chance.
+If you don't want others to do the same to you, you shouldn't make judgments about people without giving them a chance.
 Prejudice can often hold us back from meeting wonderful people.

-We make judgments about everything around us because we maintain a certain amount of control over things when we have evaluated them.
+We make judgments about everything around us.
+We do this because we like to maintain a certain amount of control over the things around us.

-It’s easy to fall into stereotypes and other clichés before we make an effort to get to know someone.
+It’s easy to judge by appearances before we making an effort to really get to know someone.

-Obviously not everyone is this way.
+Obviously not everyone lives this way.
 Some people avoid judging others because they don’t want to be judged themselves.
-We should all adopt this policy in order to create a more tolerant and harmonious society.
+We should all adopt this policy in order to help create a more tolerant and harmonious society.

 We invite you to reflect on this today with us.

 Just for today, don’t judge.
 Just for today, look at the world around you without prejudices.
 Have the attitude of “live and let live”.